Welcome to Pornbits!

 Complaints from other sites' administrative staff about our torrents being posted on their sites will result in the banning of the users responsible.

-(However, the files you download from us are yours to do as you please.
-You can always create a new torrent, pointing to some other tracker, and upload it to the site of your choice, though show some respect and credit the original uploader)
+This goes for the actual .torrent file which is specific to PB.
+The files you download from us are yours to do as you please.
+You can always create a new torrent, pointing to some other tracker, and upload it to the site of your choice, though show some respect and credit the original uploader.

 There may be three reasons for this: